MBB-team/VBA-toolbox/_wiki/ktom.md

 - the game's payoff table $$U(a,b)$$
 - the possibility to include "belief dilution" effects (e.g. forgetting effects)

-Other features have to be reset by modifying the function `prepare_kToM.m`, or directly the appropriate optional inputs stored in `options.inF` and `options.inG`.
+Other features have to be reset by editing the function `prepare_kToM.m`, or by directly modifying the appropriate optional inputs stored in `options.inF` and `options.inG`.
 For example, one can reset the field `options.inF.dummyPar`, which is a 3x1 binary vector that specifies which hidden parameter(s) of her opponent k-ToM assumes to vary across trials (volatility, temperature and bias).
-By default, it is set to `[1;0;0]`, which means that only k-ToM's opponent's volatility is assumed to change across trials.
+By default, it is set to `[1;0;0]`, which means that k-ToM assumes that her opponent's volatility is the only thing that changes across trials.
 The impact of setting any of these entries to 1 is that the induced learning rule includes some form of "forgetting effect" which results from the dilution of belief precision from one trial to the next.

+The script `demo_recur.m` exemplifies the simulation and inversion of a k-ToM learner (using a competitive 2X2 game, namely: "hide-and-seek").

 > Practical experience with k-ToM models show that the statistical power, in terms of both estimating unknown model parameters and/or comparing different learning models, critically depends upon the experimental design.
 In [Devaine et al. (2014b)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003992), we had participants play "hide-and-seek" against on-line k-ToM artificial learners.
 This was shown to yield much better model discriminability than, e.g., if participants had played cooperative and/or coordination games (e.g., "[battle-of-the-sexes](https://en.wikipedia.org/wiki/Battle_of_the_sexes_(game_theory))").
 We encourage users of k-ToM models to perform some form of a [confusion analysis](https://en.wikipedia.org/wiki/Confusion_matrix) to chack that their intended experimental design eventully provide reasonable statistical power.